Wired Connection Klipper Configuration

 cd ~/klipper && rm -rf ~/klipper/.config && rm -rf ~/klipper/out && make menuconfig -

-Among these,
+Among them,

 make menuconfigis for compiling the firmware.
-After execution, the following interface should appear:Loading... -
+After execution, the following interface should appear.Loading... -

-Select Enable extra low-level configuration options and press Enter:
+Select Enable extra low-level configuration options and press Enter.

 Loading... -